-Bank connectivity is a major issue for ERP companies and often turns out to be far more challenging than IT departments realize when they engage in a bank connectivity project.
+Bank connectivity is a major issue for companies and often turns out to be far more challenging than IT departments realize when they engage in a bank connectivity project.
+This blog lists a few common challenges IT leaders face and how they can be tackled with the use of Connectivity-as-a-Service.

 Typically the request from the treasury group or finance will arrive at the doorstep of IT, with the teams requesting a new integration between the company’s ERP solution and the new bank.
 IT departments often consider bank connectivity to be similar to other ERP integrations they would have created in the past.
 And they begin building an adapter.
 However, bank connectivity is quite a bit more work than they realize.